MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md

 ms.subservice: devtools
 ms.date: 05/17/2024
 ---
-# Simulate a Window Controls Overlay in a PWA's title bar
+# Simulate a Window Controls Overlay in a PWA's title bar area

 In DevTools, in the **Application** tool, you can simulate the Window Controls Overlay (WCO) feature that Progressive Web Apps (PWAs) have, without having to install the PWA first and enable the WCO feature.
 By simulating the WCO feature from within DevTools, you can test your title bar area's CSS code changes more quickly.